scross92/CPHL-NextStrain-Training-2025/Exercises/Case_Study_Exercise_CCHF.md

   This is the strain names (Isolate Name).
 </details>

 If we dig into the "specimenCollectorSampleId" column you notice the same issue as before.
 These are the blank strain names.
-When we download the fasta file, this isn't problematic as the strain names are captured, but we need these strain names in BOTH the metadata file and the FASTA file.
-Let's go ahead and downlad the FASTA file and then we can extract the strain names.
+We however will resolve this by just focusing on the way Pathoplexus names its strains under the Display Name category.

 Download the FASTA file for the L segment and select the "Display Name" as it will keep the appropriate strain name vs the Pathoplexus Accession number.
 Save the FASTA file in the same location as the metadata file.
 Save it as the default naming or choose a new name (we will switch the name regardless later)

 Let's go ahead and look at the first line of the FASTA file with 'head'.
 Make sure from the terminal window (WSL or Terminal) to be in the right directory.
 Adjust with the appropriate FASTA file name.